The ClueFinders: Gameplay

 The series consists of "multi-subject by grade" programs, in which players practice skills and advance their understanding of grade-based content.
-The player can choose to play the adventure mode or to play the game's activities outside the adventure in "practice mode."
+The player can choose to play the adventure mode or to play the game's activities outside the adventure in "practice mode".
 Choosing to play the adventure will lead to a follow-up sequence, which further establishes the premise as well as the overall goal of the game.
 The bulk of each game involves traveling between different screens in a predetermined area that has various educational activities.
 The user will have to play these games to advance.
-Usually, each area will have one activity that needs to be completed to advance, but which can only be played by collecting items from all the other activities in the area.
+Usually, each area will have one activity that needs to be completed to advance, which can only be played by collecting items from all the other activities in the area.

 In all of the games except for The ClueFinders 4th Grade Adventures, the ClueFinders are split into two teams at the start.
 A portable red videophone allows the two teams to make contact with each other and clicking on the phone provides the user with game hints from the other team.
-The other team will typically either be serving as backup, looking for clues or else be captured and in need of rescue.
+The other team will typically either be serving as backup, looking for clues, or else be captured and in need of rescue.
 Games have different activities divided among different areas, each with their skill and goal.
-The games contain a number of parodies of and allusions to popular culture and other topics.
+The games contain several parodies of and allusions to popular culture and other topics.

 In The ClueFinders: Mystery Mansion Arcade, the activities are not as educationally based as the previous games but more arcade-oriented.
 The mini-games consist of an obstacle course, category matching, a maze game, and a pinball game.
-In The ClueFinders Math Adventures, the game is set up similar to Clue in that the central goal of each round is to identify three variables—who stole the treasure, which treasure they took, and where they hid it—based on clues.
+In The ClueFinders Math Adventures, the game is set up similarly to Clue in that the central goal of each round is to identify three variables—who stole the treasure, which treasure they took, and where they hid it—based on clues.
 Clues are acquired from playing games and helping the villagers with their work.
 Using the acquired clues, the player can limit the number of possibilities until, with enough clues, only one remains.
 When 24 treasures are restored, the game is won.